-Monster Hunter series has been exceptional from its first iteration.
+The Monster Hunter series has been exceptional from its first iteration.
 My only complaint is that it’s very difficult to get into this series, especially if you are a newbie.
-However, Capcom has worked on improving the accessibly of this series in their latest iteration called Monster Hunter: World.
+There are so many options to choose from and not all for the same console!
+However, Capcom has worked on improving the accessibly of this series in its latest iteration called Monster Hunter: World.

-It might take some time to get used to the mechanics, but once you are familiar with it, you’ll love every bit of the monster slaying experience the game offers.
+It might take some time to get used to the mechanics, but once you are familiar, you’ll love every bit of the monster-slaying experience that the game offers.

-Since the next game is still far away, let’s look at some similar games to the Monster Hunter series to satiate your cravings for some gratifying action.
+Since there is a long wait time between releases, let’s look at some similar video games to the Monster Hunter series to satiate your cravings for some gratifying action.

 - Dragon's Dogma: Dark Arisen

 - The Witcher 3: Wild Hunt